-1 Katherine Sholl produced this document as an undertaking of the George Washington University (GWU) Law School's Animal Welfare Project, and worked under the guidance of the Project's founder and faculty director, Professor Joan Schaffner.
-Katherine graduated from Widener University School of Law in 2010.
-Katherine and Professor Schaffner can be contacted at katherine.elizabeth.sholl@gmail.com and jschaf@law.gwu.edu, respectively.
+^{} Ben Sheppard produced this document as an undertaking of the George Washington University (GWU) Law School's Animal Welfare Project, and worked under the guidance of the Project's founder and faculty director, Professor Joan Schaffner.
+This document heavily relied on the prior hard work of Katherine Sholl.
+Ben graduated from George Washington University School of Law in 2021.

-The Arizona statutes also contain a set of animal control laws that are specific to the establishment of county pounds and the impounding and disposing of dogs and cats.
+the Arizona statutes also contain a set of animal control laws that are specific to the establishment of county pounds and the impounding and disposing of dogs and cats.
 There are separate statutes for biting animals and aggressive dogs.
 In addition, there is a statute for service animals and the rights of individuals with disabilities who use service animals in their everyday life.
 Next, this summary details Arizona's seizure provisions and the domestic violence statute.
-The seizure provisions, both for animals generally and specific to equines, are not yet effective as law.
-However, both provide for notice and a hearing upon lawful seizure of an animal within the state.
-In addition, the state of Arizona includes a provision within the domestic violence statute that allows for animals to be added onto a protection from abuse order.
+The seizure provisions, both for animals generally and specific to equines.
+Both provide for notice and a hearing upon lawful seizure of an animal within the state.
+In addition, the state of Arizona includes a provision within its domestic violence statute that allows for animals to be added onto a protection from abuse order.
 These orders protect battered women, children and animals from further abuse and serve as a specific restraining order for a limited time.

-The last sections include regulations for veterinarians and pet retailers.
+The next sections include regulations for veterinarians and pet retailers.
 In the state of Arizona, licensed veterinarians have a duty to report suspected abuse, cruelty, neglect or animal fighting within forty-eight hours after the treatment of the animal.
 There is also a duty to report unprofessional conduct and animal abuse among other veterinarians.
-The regulations regarding pet retailers detail the appropriate animal care requirements including space, living environment, food and water, and maintaining a sanitary condition in the animal's crate.
+The regulations regarding pet retailers detail the appropriate animal care requirements including space, living environment, food and water and maintaining a sanitary condition in the animal's crate.